Technology & SaaS M&A

 Cross-border M&A accounted for 32% of global deal volume in 2024, marking a 5.9% increase from the previous year, according to Harvard Law School data.

-That momentum has extended into 2025, even as market conditions have become more dynamic than expected, reflecting in how deals are being structured and closed.
+That momentum has extended into 2025 and 2026, even as market conditions have become more dynamic than expected, reflecting in how deals are being structured and closed.

 One of the drivers of cross-border M&A is geographic expansion.
 Companies looking to grow internationally often acquire local businesses to gain immediate market access, face local regulatory environments more effectively, and accelerate go-to-market capabilities.